Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Estimating the errors E1 and E2 for different particle distributions

 thus,

-We note that the LHS of Eq.~(\ref{derivG2}) is in fact $E_2$, suggesting that having a good partition of unit ($G\simeq 1$, i.e. $E_1\to 0$) makes $dG/dx \simeq 0$ and, as a consequence, the $E_2$ error is suppressed.
-An independent proof of the link between $E_1$ and $E_2$ obtained with an exponential kernel \citep{fulk96}, was given in the Appendix A of \citet{cabezon2017}.
+We note that the LHS of Eq.~(\ref{derivG2}) is in fact $E_2$, suggesting that having a good partition of the unity ($G\simeq 1$, i.e., $E_1\to 0$) makes $dG/dx \simeq 0$ and, as a consequence, the $E_2$ error is suppressed.
+An independent proof of the link between $E_1$ and $E_2$ obtained with an exponential kernel \citep{fulk96} is given in the Appendix A of Paper I.

 It should be recognized, however, that the proof above is only indicative because, unlike the interpolators widely used in practical calculations, the Gaussian and the exponential kernels are functions without compact support.
 Moreover, it could happen that even when $G(x)$ is close to one, it shows fluctuations around the particles and its derivative may significantly differ from zero.